antaflos/puppet-functiontest/README.md

 This is especially troublesome if there are different versions of the same utility method in different environments.

+We experienced this issue using the https://github.com/Icinga/puppet-icinga2 module.
+It works very much in the same way this simplified module does.
+See next section for an in-depth explanation.

 ## What does the module do?

 The main class `functiontest` manages a simple text file